HACKERA316/ablyVPN/README.md

+# ablylinuxVPN
+ablylinuxVPN connect to life fast and protect yourself

+---

 # INSTALLING TO TOOLS
 1. create a file first win: bat,linux: sh;
 2. then put the following code in the file you created and run it (win:2x click),(linux: terminal bash ./<file_name>.sh)